 - Trim the top and bottom edges of the backing so they are straight.
 These two edges are attached directly to the leaders on the frame and are responsible for keeping your back straight and in-line with your top.
 If you forget to trim, then we will do it for you (but it could cost you extra time).

 - If your backing is directional, pin a note on the top.
 I would be as devastated as you if we loaded it wrong.

 - FYI: Minky and fleece backings are great and we love to quilt on them!

 - You are welcome to bring your own batting, or you can use my batting: I carry Warm & Natural and Warm & Natural Plush at $10.00 per yard (90" wide).
-If you bring wool or Hobbs 80/20, those work wonderfully as well.
+If you bring Hobbs 80/20, this works wonderfully as well.

 - I also carry washable wool at $15.00 per yard.
 It's amazing!